ihasTaco/RosettaPad/README.md

 - 🔲 Touchpad as precision joystick
 - 🔲 Controller stats (battery, latency)
 - 🔲 Debug tools and logging
+- 🔲 Add ability to use on ps5 and ps4 systems

 ## Hardware Required